influxdata/telegraf/docs/specs/tsd-008-probe-on-startup.md

 ## Plugin Requirements

-As already stated, plugins participating in the `probe` scheme must implement the `ProbePlugin` interface.
-The exact way the plugin implements the behavior will depend on the plugin in question, but generally it should take the same actions as it would with `Gather()` or `Write()`, such that failures during `Gather()`/`Write()` would also imply a failure of `Probe()`.
-If `Probe()` returns an error, the plugin's `Close()` method should still be safe to call.
+Plugins that allow probing must implement  the `ProbePlugin` interface.
+The exact implementation depend on the plugin's functionality and requirements, but generally it should take the same actions as it would during normal operation e.g. calling `Gather()` or `Write()` and check if errors occur.
+If probing fails, it must be safe to call the plugin's `Close()` method.

-It should be noted that for output plugins, it's advisable to implement `Probe()` in a way that doesn't write real metrics to the backend if possible.
-How this might be done depends on the output in question.

-Plugins should return `nil` upon successful probes or a retriable error (via predefined error type) to enable the defined ignoring behavior.
-A non-retriable error (via predefined error type) or a generic error will bypass the startup error behaviors and Telegraf must fail and exit in the startup phase.
+Input plugins must *not* produce metrics, output plugins must *not* send any metrics to the service.
+Plugins must *not* influence the later data processing or collection by modifying the internal state of the plugin or the external state of the service or hardware.
+For example, file-offsets or other service states must be reset to not loose data during the first gather or write cycle.

+Plugins must return `nil` upon successful probing or an error otherwise.

 ## Related Issues